zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ### Normalize TSSs

-The next step is to Counts Per Million (CPM) normalize the TSSs.
-This step is optional, and if the counts you inputed were normalized already this step can safely be skipped.
+The next step is to normalize TSS counts using the Counts Per Million (CPM) approach.
+This step is optional - if the counts you input were already normalized, this step can be safely skipped.

 ```
 exp <- cpm_normalize(exp, data_type = "tss")